The Stochastic-Quantum Correspondence: Introduction

-Section~\ref{sec:Stochastic-Processes} will start with the definition of a \emph{generalized stochastic system}, and then introduce the key distinction between \emph{divisible} and \emph{indivisible} dynamics.
-Section~\ref{sec:The-Hilbert-Space-Formulation} will construct the Hilbert-space representation for a given generalized stochastic system, formulate the dictionary that will ultimately connect generalized stochastic systems with quantum systems, and identify an important new class of gauge transformations that have not yet been described in the research literature.
-Section~\ref{sec:The-Stochastic-Quantum-Correspondence} will establish the stochastic-quantum correspondence, which will involve reviewing the definition of \emph{unistochastic matrices}, introducing the concept of a \emph{division event}, and showing how some of the most characteristic features of any quantum system\textemdash like interference, entanglement, and decoherence\textemdash can be understood from the perspective of the underlying generalized stochastic system.
-Section~\ref{sec:Measurements} will provide a detailed treatment of the measurement process, which will entail introducing the notion of an \emph{emergeable}, and then turn to a larger discussion of the measurement problem and the uncertainty principle.
-Section~\ref{sec:Further-Implications} will describe further implications of the stochastic-quantum correspondence for quantum theory, focusing on symmetries, Hilbert-space dilations, and nonlocality.
-Section~\ref{sec:Discussion-and-Future-Work} will conclude the paper with a brief discussion, as well as with several open questions to be addressed in future work.
+Section~\ref{sec:Indivisible-Stochastic-Processes} will start with the definition of an \emph{indivisible stochastic process}, along with introducing the key distinction between \emph{divisible} and \emph{indivisible} dynamics.
+Section~\ref{sec:The-Stochastic-Quantum-Correspondence} will describe the stochastic-quantum correspondence in detail, including the notion of a \emph{division event}.
+Section~\ref{sec:Measurements} will provide a detailed treatment of the measurement process, which will entail introducing the notion of an \emph{emergeable}, and then turn to a larger analysis of the measurement problem and the uncertainty principle.
+Section~\ref{sec:Discussion-and-Future-Work} will conclude the paper with a brief discussion, which will include identifying a fundamental \emph{category problem} in textbook versions of quantum theory, as well as describe several open questions to be addressed in future work.